-Equal parts horrific, dated, gothic, stately and sometimes silly, Hammer Horror (http://www NULL.hammerfilms NULL.com/) is a brand like none other in the world of genre cinema.
+Equal parts horrific, dated, gothic, stately and sometimes silly, Hammer Horror is a brand like none other in the world of genre cinema.
+For fans and devotees, it is almost religious.
+For directors like Martin Scorsese, going to the movies and seeing one from Hammer meant “it was a very special picture.”

-Founded in 1934, but known primarily for its horror films of the 60s and early 1970s, Hammer all but collapsed into obscurity in the 80s and 90s, only to be gloriously resurrected recently with the infusion of new investors and the success of Let Me In (http://www NULL.imdb NULL.com/title/tt1228987/) (the English language version of Låt den rätte komma in (Let the Right One In) (http://www NULL.lettherightoneinmovie NULL.com/)) along with the spooktacularly atmospheric Woman in Black (http://www NULL.imdb NULL.com/title/tt1596365/) starring Daniel Radcliffe.
+Founded in 1934, but known primarily for its horror films of the 60s and early 1970s, Hammer all but collapsed into obscurity in the 80s and 90s, only to be gloriously resurrected recently with the infusion of new investors and the success of Let Me In (the English language version of Låt den rätte komma in (Let the Right One In)) along with the spooktacularly atmospheric Woman in Black starring Daniel Radcliffe.

 Tame by today’s standards, Hammer Horror kept the British censors busy with X certificates for decades.
 At it worst, the studio could be and, in fact, was accused of poor taste (even exploitation).
 But at its best, Hammer re-interpreted — even re-invented — many of Universal’s classic monsters for more modern, mature audiences.
 Dracula.
 Frankenstein’s monster.
 The Wolf-Man.
 The Mummy.
 Re-imagined.
 Made more menacing.
 All in vibrant color.
 Crimson wounds gushed.
 Dark green forests loomed.
 And flesh?
-Skin tones of the scantily clad excited the screen.
+Skin tones of the scantily clad Hammer stable of beautiful women lit up the screen.

 Still, what made Hammer films all the more memorable — immortal even — was that good always triumphed over evil.
 The nihilism that so saturated genre film in the post-Vietnam period that followed Hammer’s heyday was as much a world away as the amalgam of unnamed eastern-European towns that were so often the settings of many of Hammer’s greatest films.
-A handful of them are explored in detail below; their trailers are included in a YouTube playlist (http://www NULL.youtube NULL.com/playlist?list=PL9BH9hQ8rtdUbkVxapaOk9MhPQO02rdWm):
+A handful of them are explored in detail below; their trailers are included in a YouTube playlist:

 The Curse of Frankenstein (1957)

 The first of Hammer’s gothic horrors is also its first foray into re-imagining Universal’s monsters.
-Also the first pairing of director Terence Fisher (http://www NULL.imdb NULL.com/name/nm0279807/) with actors Peter Cushing (http://www NULL.imdb NULL.com/name/nm0001088/) (as the Doctor) and Christopher Lee (http://www NULL.imdb NULL.com/name/nm0000489/) (as the monster).
+Also the first pairing of director Terence Fisher with actors Peter Cushing (as the Doctor) and Christopher Lee (as the monster).
 Here, Hammer would establish its trappings: castles, costumes and a decidedly British sensibility that at the same time never existed yet was always there.
 Cushing’s charisma is captivating.
 And Terence Fisher, who would go on to make four more movies with both Cushing and Lee, sets the tone for every Hammer Horror film to come.

 Lee’s Dracula is aristocratic, powerful and sexual.
 He would go on to play the Count more times than any other actor (10 total; 7 for Hammer), but no performance is more (un)dead “on” than Lee’s first.
-The aforementioned ending, with Dracula crumbling to dust, may very well be the best ending of any vampire film ever made.
+The aforementioned ending, with Dracula crumbling to dust in the sun, may very well be the best ending of any vampire film ever made.

 The Mummy (1959)